-Response: The street layout recognizes topographical conditions, specifically existing trees.
+Response: The street layout recognizes topographical conditions, specifically the location of trees on site.
 This standard is met.

 (.06) Reserve Strips: The Planning Director or Development Review Board may require the applicant to create a reserve strip controlling the access to a street.
 Said strip is to be placed under the jurisdiction of the City Council, when the Director or Board determine that a strip is necessary: